raphaelsty/cherche/docs/retrieve/retrieve.md

 # Retrieve

 Retrievers speed up the neural search pipeline by filtering out the majority of documents that are not relevant.
 Rankers (slower) will then pull up the most relevant documents based on semantic similarity.
-The retrievers `retrieve.Elastic` and `retrieve.Encoder` are the only retrievers in Cherche that are compatible with large corpora.
+The retrievers `retrieve.Elastic`, `retrieve.Meilisearch`, `retrieve.Typesense`, `retrieve.Encoder` and `retrieve.DPR` are the only retrievers in Cherche that are compatible with large corpora.
 The other retrievers are adapted to small or medium-sized corpora since we will store documents in memory.

+`retrieve.Encoder` and `retrieve.DPR` retrievers rely on semantic similarity, unlike the other retrievers, which match exact words.

 ## Retrievers